rayfin-ucsd/CSE151AGroupProject/README.md

 - Trevor Tran - Title:
 - Michael Lue - Title:
 - Jeffrey Do - Title:
-- Joseph Kan - Title:
+- Joseph Kan - Searched for datasets, wrote the abstracts, plotted some visuals for EDA, did preprocessing for the classification model, coded the second model, wrote parts of README and proofread for all milestones.